Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

 Product and Service Production Costs

-Direct and Indirectd Labor are Product or Production Costs
+Direct and Indirect Labor Costs are Product Production Expenses

-Companies that manufacture and sell goods normally report direct and indirect labor costs under COGS, as the simple income statement below shows.
-And, just below COGS on the statement, Gross profit derives as net sales revenues less COGS.
-Note especially that gross margin is gross profit, expressed as a percentage of net sales.
+Companies that manufacture and sell goods usually report direct and indirect labor costs under COGS, as the simple income statement below shows.
+And, just below COGS, Gross profit derives as net sales revenues minus COGS.
+Note that gross margin is gross profit, expressed as a percentage of net sales.

 As a result, direct and indirect labor also impact operating income and net income in the example below.

 Such information is crucial for managing products and product portfolios effectively.
-Product production cost structure is crucial, for instance, for setting product strategy, pricing decisions, and product lifecycle management.
+The product production cost structure is vital, for instance, for setting product strategy, pricing decisions, and product lifecycle management.

-- For product gross profits, firms estimate actual sales and actual direct labor costs rather directly.
+- For product Gross profits, firms estimate actual sales revenues and actual direct labor costs rather directly.

-- In traditional cost accounting, however, firms often resort to indirect measures for estimating the indirect costs.
-When indirect labor supports multiple products or product lines, however, firms determine indirect costs using somewhat arbitrarily allocation rules.
-As a result, such rules calculate indirect labor costs as percentages of another cost (a direct cost) that they can measured easily.
+- In traditional cost accounting, however, companies often resort to indirect measures for estimating the indirect costs.
+When indirect labor supports multiple products or product lines, however, they may estimate indirect costs using somewhat arbitrarily allocation rules.
+As a result, such rules calculate indirect labor costs as percentages of another cost (a direct cost) which they can measure easily.

 Activity Based Costing Alternative

-In recent years, many companies have started using activity based costing as a means of turning some of the traditional indirect cost items into direct costs.
+Many companies have started using Activity-Based Costing (ABC) as a means of turning some of the traditional indirect cost items into direct costs.
 See Activity Based Costing for an introduction to this approach with example calculations.

 For more on reporting manufacturing overhead and administrative overhead, see Overhead.